 Up until modern times ‘Chinese wine’ was a distilled spirit from fermented sorghum or rice, much stronger than wine and, not made from grapes and strictly speaking an ‘ale’.
 Grape wine 葡萄酒 pú tao jiǔ was not considered particularly palatable.
 It is only been in recent years that grape-vines have been cultivated and wine produced.

 The character 酒 jiǔ shows a picture of an amphora shaped vessel for distilling together with the water radical.

 Shaoxing, Zhejiang and Maotai (Moutai ), Guizhou are noted centers for traditional wine production.
-Drink was very much a social activity and carried out in moderation, often in the form of toasts at meals.
+Drink was very much a social activity and carried out in moderation, often in the form of a series of toasts at meals.
 Although being tipsy was considered OK, drunkenness was a severe loss of face and was rarely seen.
 Alcohol was never a part of religious ritual as it is in Christianity.

-Copyright © Chinasage 2012 to 2017
+Copyright © Chinasage 2012 to 2018